Last Updated on

 The Old City of Luxembourg was founded in the 10th century.
 Hence, it has had a long history of rulers and empires that wanted to establish their reign of the city and the country.
 For this reason, there have been many fortifications built over the city in an effort to defend it from intruders.
 Today, the remains of the City of Luxembourg: its Old Quarters and Fortifications remain for the tourists to marvel at and get a glimpse of its long-running history.
 Aside from the fortifications, there are also several ancient buildings and monuments that remain standing until today.

-The fortifications and other monuments in the old city of Luxembourg was named a UNESCO World Heritage Site in 1994.
+The fortifications and other monuments in the old city of Luxembourg were named a UNESCO World Heritage Site in 1994.

 History of the City of Luxembourg